 Effective July 11, 1984, when a person is convicted of a first or second degree crime, the County Prosecutor must notify the victim of that crime or nearest relative of a murder victim of their right to testify before the Parole Board prior to the inmate's parole consideration.
 This notification is in writing and includes a form, which the victim should use to register their interest in testifying with the Parole Board.
 However, regardless of the degree, all crime victims have the right to contact the Parole Board to participate in the process.

-When the State Parole Board's Office of Victim Services receives the Registration Form, the agency will open a file on the case and make appropriate schedule programming.
-At the time of parole eligibility, the victim will be invited to submit a written statement or appear personally to testify to a Senior Hearing Officer of the Board.
+When the State Parole Board's Office of Victim Services receives the Registration Form, the agency will open a file on the case.
+At the time of parole eligibility, the victim will be invited to submit a written statement or appear personally to testify to an Associate Board Member or Senior Hearing Officer of the State Parole Board.